SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/arm-integration-faq.md

 ## Common Error Messages

-* For Event Hub, see [Event Hub error messages](#event-hub-error-messages).
+* For Event Hub, see [Event Hub error messages](#event-hub-export-error-messages).
 * For Blob Storage, see [Blob Reader error messages](#blob-reader-error-messages).

 ## Integration overview

 For an introduction to Sumo Logic’s solution for obtaining application and infrastructure data (logs and metrics) for Azure services using Azure Monitor, see [Azure Monitoring](/docs/send-data/collect-from-other-data-sources/azure-monitoring).

-For an introduction to Sumo Logic's solution for obtaining logs and metrics using an event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic, see [Azure Blog Storage](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/collect-logs).
+For an introduction to Sumo Logic's solution for collecting logs using an event-based pipeline from Azure Blob Storage to an HTTP source on Sumo Logic, see [Azure Blob Storage](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/).

 ## General FAQ